hyperion-project/hyperion.ng/README.md

 [![Join Translation](https://img.shields.io/badge/POEditor-translate-green.svg)](https://poeditor.com/join/project/Y4F6vHRFjA)

 ## Requirements
 Debian 9, Ubuntu 16.04 or higher.
-Windows 7 or higher.

 We provide a macOS Build but we can not support this.